kendallroth/my-days/README.md

 #### Android (APK) ([docs](https://docs.expo.dev/build-reference/apk/))

-An APK can be generated for manual device testing with `eas build -p android --profile [profile]`, where profile is either `development` (development build) or `preview:apk` (production-like build).
+An APK can be generated for manual device testing with `eas build -p android --profile [profile]`, where profile is either `development` (development build) or `preview` (production-like build).
 Once the remote build finishes, the resulting APK can be installed by following the directions either from the terminal or Expo site.
 An APK can be downloaded and will need to be allowed through security and installed on the device.

 #### iOS Ad Hock ([docs](https://docs.expo.dev/build/internal-distribution/#22-configure-app-signing-credentials-for-ios))

 iOS builds can be generated for specifically provisioned phones, via an ad hoc provisioning process (requires registering device via UDID with Apple).
 Once provisioned, builds can be generated for manual device testing with `eas build -p ios --profile [profile]`, where profile is either `development` (development build) or `preview` (production-like build).
 Once the remote build finishes, the resulting bundle can be installed on a provisioned device from the terminal or Expo site.

+> **NOTE:** Need to finish investigating Apple ad-hoc distribution and document, then replace current simulator `preview` configuration in `eas.json`.

 ### Production Releases